 A key factor in successful business ownership and management, at all sizes and in all industries, is managing your people well and ensuring that everyone’s career is progressing as expected/desired.

-With half of all NZ employees intending to leave their current position within a year (Hudson 2016 report), not only are you doing the right thing by them to help them climb the ladder, you’re also doing the right thing by the business and ensuring that your high performers stick around.
+A 2016 report by recruitment firm, Hudson, found half of all NZ employees intended to leave their current position within a year.
+In a tight labour market, not only are you doing the right thing by your people by helping them climb the ladder, you’re also doing the right thing by the business and ensuring that you retain your high performers.

 1. She’s responded to challenges maturely and learned from mistakes.